mattvenn/piffin/reaction_timer/lesson-3.md

 The Raspberry Pi has many GPIOs (General Purpose Input/Output) that we can use.
 They can either be set as an input or an output.
 Flashing an LED is a good first example of using the Pi's output to controlling something in the real world.
-Once we can control an LED we can move on to things like motors and buzzers.
+Once they can control an LED we can move on to things like motors and buzzers.

 Ask the students to think about what is needed to flash a light on and off: